vetsuisse-unibe/ngs_course_2025/day3_variant_calling.md

 ```

-Once the variants have been filtered we merge them to one single file for annotations.
-The vcfs are merged using GATK's _MergeVCFs_ tool
+Once the variants are filtered, we use GATK's _MergeVCFs_ tool to merge the VCF files back into a single output, preparing them for the next step: annotation, which adds the genomic context to each variant.
 ```

 # !/bin/bash